-- 2. Having submitted to the appropriate national government entity, a Summary of Information or safeguards report at the respective scale that is consistent with national reporting to the UNFCCC for any year where results-based payments under TREES are sought, and - 3.
-Demonstrating safeguards tracking and/or monitoring tools are consistent with national tracking or tools, in particular with the national system for providing information on safeguards when available.
+- 1. Having addressed and respected the safeguards at the scale of REDD+ implementation applicable to the Participant in consistency with national legislation and/or safeguards conformance at the national level (Section 12), - Having submitted to the appropriate national government entity, a Summary of Information or safeguards report at the respective scale that is consistent with national reporting to the UNFCCC for any year where results-based payments under TREES are sought, and - Demonstrating safeguards tracking and/or monitoring tools are consistent with national tracking or tools, in particular with the national system for providing information on safeguards when available.